mntlra/ACORDAR-Repro-py/README.md

 ```

 ## Post-Processing Scripts
-The `py`directory comprises a package called `post_processing`, which includes two scripts used to extract the empty datasets and provide the data fields in a formt ready to be indexed.
+The `py` directory comprises a package called `post_processing`, which includes two scripts used to extract the empty datasets and provide the data fields in a format ready to be indexed.
 - `identify_empty_datasets.py` creates a dictionary containing the identifiers of all the datasets with no content information, i.e. all data fields are empty.
 The dictionary is stored in `output/results/`.
-- `prepare_indexable_content.py` creates a dictionary for each datasets containing data field information ready to be indexed.
-In particular, for each field we create a single document where each item is separated by a space.
+- `prepare_indexable_content.py` creates a dictionary for each dataset containing data field information ready to be indexed.
+In particular, for each field, we create a single document where each item is separated by a space.
 The dictionaries are stored in `output/indexable_content`.